alnutile/pmangular-php/README.md

+# Project Managment type system in Angular.js

+Some features include

+  * Client List with notes
+  * Quoting system with some decent logic for a good quote
+  * Ticket system
+  * Dashboard
+  * Hosting records

+All if this is super super not even ALPHA

-# This project was created from the the angular-seed — the seed for AngularJS apps
+## This project was created from the the angular-seed — the seed for AngularJS apps

 This is not a good example of RESTful end points.
 It is an older project and reading books like RESTful Web Services Cookbook https://kindle.amazon.com/work/restful-web-services-cookbook-ebook/B003466ER0/B0043D2ESQ make that very clear.